davidgilbertson/react-recollect/README.md

 There is no performance improvement to be had, so the desire for multiple stores is just an organizational preference.
 And objects already have a mechanism to organize their contents: 'properties'.

+## Tell me about your tests

+In the `/tests` directory you'll find:
+- Unit tests that test the behaviour of the store directly
+- Integration tests that simulate a user interacting with React components that use `store` and `collect` - these might be interesting to you if you want to see examples of `store`/`collect` being used.

 # Dependencies

 Recollect has a peer dependency of React, and needs at least version 15.3 (when `PureComponent` was released).